-Effective as of today, , the undersigned ("Participant") hereby elects to exercise Participant's option to urchase Shares of Atea Pharmaceuticals, Inc. (the "Company") under and pursuant to the Atea Pharmaceuticals, Inc. 2013 Equity Incentiv Plan (the "Plan") and the Stock Option Grant Notice a and Stock Option Agreement dated, 20 (the " Option Agreement ").
-Capitalized terms used herein without definition shall have the me eanings given in the Option Agreement.
-Grant Date: Number of Shares as to which Option is Exercised: : Exercise Price per Share: \$ Total Exercise Price: \$ Certificate to be issued in name of: Cash Payment delivered herewith: \$ (Representing the full Exercise Price for the Shares, as well as any applicable withholding tax) Type of Option: □ Incentive Stock Option □ No on-Qualified Stock Option knowledges that Participant has received, read and understood the Plan and the Option Agreement.
-1. INEPTESETIONUM OF PARTICIPATION PARTICIPATION ACT MIOWIEUGES HIAL FALUCIPAIN HAS TECETVEU, TEAU AND UNDEISLOOD HIE PIAN AND HIE OPHON AGTECHIENL.
+Effective as o f today,, 20, , the undersigned (" Participant ") hereby elects to exercise Participant's option to purchase Shares of Atea Pharmaceutical s, Inc. (the " Company ") under and pursuar t to the Atea Pharmaceuticals, Inc. 2013 Equity Incentive Plan (the " Plan ") ar nd the Stock Option Grant Notice e and Stock Option Agreement dated , 20 (the " Option Agreement ").
+Capitalized terms used herein w vithout definition shall have the n neanings given in the Option Agreement.
+Grant Date:

+Number of Shares as to which Option is Exercised:

+Exercise Price per Share: \$

+Total Exercise Price: \$

+Certificate to be issued in name of:

+Cash Payment delivered herewith: \$ (Representing the full Exercise Price for the Shares, as well as any applicable withholding tax)

+Type of Option: Incentive Stock Option Non-Qualified Stock Option

-- 1. Representations of Participant.
-Participant acknowledges that Participant has received, read and understood the Plan and the Option Agreement Participant agrees to abide by and be bound by their terms and conditions. - 2.
-Tax Consultation.
+1. Representations of Participant.
+Participant acknowledges that Participant has received, read and understood the Plan and the Option Agreement.
+Participant agrees to abide by and be bound by their terms and conditions.

+2. Tax Consultation.
 Participant understands that Participant may suffer adverse tax consequences as a result of Participant's purchase or disposition of the Shares.
 Participant represents that Participant has consulted with any tax consultants Participant deems advisable in connection with the purchase or disposition of the Shares and that Participant is not relying on the Company for any tax advice.
 Participant is relying solely on such advisors and not on any statements or representations of the Company or any of its agents.
-Participant understands that Participant (and not the Company) shall be responsible for Participant's tax liability that may arise as a result of this investment or the transactions contemplated by this Agreement. - 3.
-Restrictive Legends and Stop-Transfer Orders. - (a) Legends.
+Participant understands that Participant (and not the Company) shall be responsible for Participant's tax liability that may arise as a result of this investment or the transactions contemplated by this Agreement.

+3. Restrictive Legends and Stop-Transfer Orders.

+(a) Legends.
 Participant understands and agrees that the Company shall cause any certificates issued evidencing the Shares to have the legends set forth below or legends substantially equivalent thereto, together with any other legends that may be required by state or federal securities laws: